Remodeling & Conversion Projects

 So, the dock had to stay.
 Given its height from the ground elevation, loading through the dock doors was impractical in a self-storage application.
 The trick was to determine a use for it and integrate it into the design.
-We met the challenge by doubling the dock’s width, adding a couple of drive ramps, and constructing a building between them.
+We met the challenge by doubling the docks width, adding a couple of drive ramps, and constructing a building between them.
 The new structure would have unit access from the ramp and ground levels.
 Another of the buildings on site had a clear height of 35 feet, so we immediately added two upper floors, which significantly increased the square footage.

 Because the site was very large and we needed to provide as much drive-up storage as possible, we designed additional buildings to be integrated into the overall layout.
 This project is still under way, but the images shown here represent the complexity of the project and the creative solution that took it from 41,700 to 95,700 square feet of profit-producing storage product.

 At first blush, an industrial building with a loading dock may seem an easy conversion to self-storage because of the frequent use of trucks at these facilities by tenants.
 But the reality is dock-height tractor trailers are seldom used.
 A more common visitor to a storage facility would be a large wheel-base moving truck, which has a much lower floor.
 If the dock does not have a leveler, it may be an obstacle to the viability of the conversion.
-Though some dock configurations may be used “as is,” most will require some type of modification.
+Though some dock configurations may be used as is, most will require some type of modification.

-Being conscious of your market, determining the likelihood of a dock’s use, and assessing the value of keeping vs. the costs of removing it will help extract as many rentable square feet as possible from a site.
+Being conscious of your market, determining the likelihood of a docks use, and assessing the value of keeping vs. the costs of removing it will help extract as many rentable square feet as possible from a site.
 A little creative thinking augmented with expert advice and innovative design can produce a handsome return on your investment in this niche of the self-storage market.

 Nicholas Jodhan has been involved in the development of self-storage for the past seven years, designing and developing self-storage facilities in several major cities.
 He continues to develop creative ways of addressing the new parameters of the modern self-storage industry.
 He is the owner of Gemini Plus LLC, a full-service consulting company.
-Mr. Jodhan can be reached at 941.366.9730; e-mail email@example.com.
+Mr. Jodhan can be reached at 941.366.9730; e-mail [email protected].